Golden Axe: Golden Axe: The Duel

-Released in 1994 in the arcades and in 1995 for the Sega Saturn, Golden Axe: The Duel is a one-on-one fighting game featuring characters who appear to be descendants of some of the characters in the original game.
-Though the potion-dropping imp mechanic was praised, most dismissed the game as a decent but nondescript one-on-one fighter.
+Released in 1994 in the arcades and in 1995 for the Sega Saturn, Golden Axe: The Duel is a one-on-one fighting game set years after the original trilogy and featuring a new cast of characters, including descendants of the initial cast.
+Though the potion-dropping imp mechanic was praised, most dismissed the game as a decent but undistinguished one-on-one fighter.

 Cancelled prototype

-The Sega Reborn project was originally planned for development by Sega Studios Australia in the early 2010s, which would have included 2.5D reboots of the original game, along with those of Streets of Rage and Altered Beast.
+The Sega Reborn project was originally planned for development by Sega Studios Australia in the early 2010s, which would have included 3D reboots of the original game, along with those of Streets of Rage and Altered Beast.
 However, the project cancelled after Sega Studios Australia closed down in 2013.
 As part of Sega's 60th anniversary celebration, a working proof-of-concept prototype of the planned Golden Axe reboot, posthumously titled Golden Axed: A Cancelled Prototype, received a limited one-day release on Steam on October 18, 2020.

 The release of the prototype received controversy from fans and critics when one of its original developers, Tim Dawson, spoke up in opposition to the lack of any credits on the cancelled game.
 He also took issue with the fact that the game was described as "buggy" and "janky" when it was actually created under crunch conditions, and that, as a fan of the series, he had worked "long 7 day work weeks" on developing it before it was arbitrarily cancelled for lacking a "wow factor" and being too different from God of War, making him feel "dead inside".
 This led to Sega Europe issuing an apology and modifying the game's description to remove the offending text, saying that it was a comment on that version of the game rather than the quality of the work itself.

+Future

+Sega announced a new Golden Axe game at The Game Awards 2023 as part of an initiative to revive many of its dormant franchises.